openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

-# SiemensHvac Binding
+# SiemensHVAC Binding

-This binding provides support for the Siemens Hvac controller ecosystem, and the Web Gateway interface OZW672.
+This binding provides support for the Siemens HVAC controller ecosystem, and the Web Gateway interface OZW672.
 A typical system is composed of:

 ![Diagram](doc/Diagram.png)

 There's a lot of different HVAC controllers depending on model in lot of different PAC constructors.
 Siemens RVS41.813/327 inside a Atlantic Hybrid Duo was used for the development, and is fully supported and tested.